Belgian-Style Pale Strong Ale

 - Common Ingredients: Pilsner malt with substantial sugary adjuncts.
 Saazer-type hops or Styrian Goldings are commonly used.
 Belgian yeast strains are used – those that produce fruity esters, spicy phenolics and higher alcohols – often aided by slightly warmer fermentation temperatures.
 Fairly soft water.
 Spicing is not traditional; if present, should be a background character only.

 - Commercial Examples: Brigand, Delirium Tremens, Dulle Teve, Duvel, Judas, Lucifer, Piraat, Russian River Damnation

 Brewing Properties of Belgian-Style Pale Strong Ale

-The functional properties of brewing Belgian-Style Pale Strong Ale beers as descided by the Brewers Association.
-These guidelines reflect, as accurately as possible, historical significance, authenticity or a high profile in the current commercial beer market.
+These are the functional brewing properties of Belgian-Style Pale Strong Ale beers, as descided by the Brewers Association.
+These guidelines reflect, as accurately as possible, the historical significance, authenticity or a common profile in the current commercial beer market.

 The alcohol by volume is shows the amount of alcohol this style of beer should have.

 |7.1 - 11.2%|

 The International Bittering Units (IBU) scale is used to approximately quantify the actual (not perceived) bitterness of beer.